grunwaldlab/metacoder/cran-comments.md

 The package `traits` was also removed from CRAN because it depends on `taxize` as well.
 It is only a suggested package for `metacoder` used for one function and I expect `traits` will be returned to CRAN as well soon.
 I am not sure if it is required for all packages in "Suggests" to be on CRAN or not.

+### Response to CRAN review

+I added Scott Chamberlain and Kamil Slowikowski to authors in the DESCRIPTION.